 How does age, sex, location and education affect your chances of being able to work remotely?

-- The 25–34 year-old age group are the most likely to be working remotely, with 54% of them working remotely in 2021.
+- The 25–34 year-old age group are the most likely to be working remotely, with 54% of them working remotely.

-- 16 – 24 year olds are least likely to be working remotely, with only 30% of the group undertaking remote work in 2021.
+- 16 – 24 year olds are least likely to be working remotely, with only 30% of the group undertaking remote work.

 - Londoners are more likely to be remote workers than any other UK region, and people in the West Midlands are least likely to pick up remote work.